juliusoh/lfz-full-stack-lessons/exercises/react-props-and-expressions/README.md

 Passing dynamic values to React components.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What are props in React?
+- How do you pass props to a component?
+- How do you write JavaScript expressions in JSX?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/react-props-and-expressions` directory in your terminal.